We define a successful Resident Scholar Project as being one in which you:

 End of Project Requirements

-Once your project is complete, we ask that you fill out this Google Form to let us know you have taken care of all the end of project requirements.
+Once your project is complete, we ask that you fill out this Survey Monkey Form to let us know you have taken care of all the end of project requirements.

 Consequences of an Unsatisfactory Resident Scholar Project